BBGInnovate/GovDash/faq.md

 **Question:** How is the data aggregated?

-**Answer:** For Facebook Posts, engagement actions are tracked and aggregated over a period of 21-days.
-For Twitter and Youtube...?
+**Answer:** For Facebook Posts, engagement actions are tracked and aggregated over a period of 28 days.
+For Tweets and Youtube videos, it's 7 days.

 **Question:** How do I use the Dashboard?